 Managed tables are Hive owned tables where the entire lifecycle of the tables' data are managed and controlled by Hive.
 External tables are tables where Hive has loose coupling with the data.
-Replication Manager replicates external tables successfully to a target cluster.
-The managed tables are converted to external tables after replication.
+Replication Manager replicates external tables successfully to a target cluster, and the Hive2 managed tables are converted to external tables after replication.

 Hive supports replication of external tables with data to target cluster and it retains all the properties of external tables.
 The data files' permission and ownership are preserved so that the relevant external processes can continue to write in it even after failover.

 The writes on external tables are performed using the Hive SQL commands and the data files can also be accessed and managed by processes outside of Hive.
 If an external table or partition is dropped, only the metadata associated with the table or partition is deleted but the underlying data files stay intact.
 A typical example for an external table is to run analytical queries on HBase or Druid owned data using Hive, where the data files are written by HBase or Druid and Hive reads them for analytics.

 When you create a schedule for a Hive replication policy, set the frequency so that changes are replicated often enough to avoid overly large copies.

 You might come across the following use cases during Hive replication: